Information that we publish that can be re-used under Open Government Licence

 The planning application report provides information of all applications processed for west Norfolk.

-The premises licences report provides information on premises which are used for the sale or supply of alcohol, providing regulated entertainment or late night refreshment.
+The premises licence report provides information on premises which are used for the sale or supply of alcohol, providing regulated entertainment or late night refreshment.

 We are responsible for the operation and maintenance of all public conveniences throughout the borough.
 Locations, facilities and opening times are included in the public conveniences report.